davidAlgis/mp3ShazamAutoTag/Readme.md

 # MP3 File Recognizer and Renamer

 This Python project automatically recognizes MP3 files using Shazam, renames them according to the recognized song title and artist, and updates their MP3 tags and cover art.
 In addition to the command‑line interface, a user‑friendly GUI is now available.
-You can download a zip file containing the executable from the following address: [https://github.com/davidAlgis/mp3ShazamAutoTag/releases](https://github.com/davidAlgis/mp3ShazamAutoTag/releases).
+You can download the executable file at the following address: [https://github.com/davidAlgis/mp3ShazamAutoTag/releases](https://github.com/davidAlgis/mp3ShazamAutoTag/releases).

+> [!WARNING]
+> Your antivirus can quarantine the software, but as the source code of this repository it is completely harmless.
+Moreover, the first launch of the executable might be a bit long.

 ![](example-ui.jpg)